nathanbacon/socket.io-website/source/docs/using-multiple-nodes.md

 })
 ```

-Both means that there is **NO FALLBACK** to long-polling when the websocket connection cannot be established, which is in fact one of the key feature of Socket.IO.
+Both means that there is **NO FALLBACK** to long-polling when the websocket connection cannot be established, which is in fact one of the key features of Socket.IO.
 In that case, you should maybe consider using raw [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), or a thin wrapper like [robust-websocket](https://github.com/appuri/robust-websocket).

 To achieve sticky-session, there are two main solutions: